Aluerie/AluBot/docs/Practices.md

 ## `discord.Embed` order

-Mostly same as its own parameters and "visual" order in Discord App from top->down, left->right.
+Mostly same as its own parameters and "visual" order in Discord App from top-left -> bottom-right diagonal.

 ```py
 embed = (